zjmyue/fracdiff/README.md

 ### Differentiation while preserving memory

-The transformer object `StationaryFracDiff` finds the minumum order of fractional differentiation that makes time-series stationary.
+A transformer class `StationaryFracDiff` finds the minumum order of fractional differentiation that makes time-series stationary.

 ```python
 from fracdiff import StationaryFracDiff